Chloe Meltzer | March 06, 2023

 The first step to deal with your spouse's medical debt is to respond to your creditor when they first attempt to collect.
 Use our Debt Validation Letter, which requests them to verify the debt belongs to your spouse.

 In situations where you cannot escape paying your spouse's medical debt, negotiating a debt settlement, or slowly paying it off over time, is the most favorable action.
 If you have been sued, use our Answer to respond and improve your chances of receiving a fair judgment.
-Once you're filed your initial response, you can try sending a Debt Lawsuit Settlement Letter to start the negotiation process and reach a debt settlement out of court.
+Once you've filed your initial response, you can use

 SoloSuit makes it easy to fight debt collectors.